AMarqs/cub3d/include/lib/MLX42/docs/Colors.md

 `B`     | Blue Channel  | `0x0000FF00`
 `A`     | Alpha Channel | `0x000000FF`

-Combining these four channel values into one will result in a non-transparent, white color.
+Combining these four channel values into one will result in a non-transparent, wcollisione color.

 ## Encoding & Decoding